The Basics: Overview

 Cervical cancer screening tests usually happen as part of a pelvic exam.
 During this exam, you lie on your back on an exam table, bend your knees, and put your feet into stirrups.

 While you lie on the exam table, the doctor or nurse will put a medical tool (called a speculum) into your vagina and open it to see your cervix.
 The doctor or nurse will use a special brush to collect some cells from your cervix.
-These cells will be sent to a lab, where an expert will check for abnormal cells or for the types of HPV that can cause cervical cancer.
+Then the doctor or nurse will send these cells to a lab, where an expert will check for abnormal cells or for the types of HPV that can cause cervical cancer.

 Learn more about cervical screening tests: